akshatIIIT/HackathonProject/README.md

 ## Overview
 This project is an online platform designed to streamline the management, collaboration, and showcasing of student projects.
-The platform serves as a centralized hub where students can collaborate, track progress, share resources, and showcase their innovative ideas from conception to completion.
+Built using React.js and Tailwind CSS, the platform serves as a centralized hub where students can collaborate, track progress, share resources, and showcase their innovative ideas from conception to completion.

 ## Installation
 To set up the platform locally: